ElektraInitiative/libelektra/doc/help/GET.md

 ================================================================
 ## DESCRIPTION

-This command is used to retrieve the value of a ket.
+This command is used to retrieve the value of a key.
-You can copy keys to another directory within the database or even below another key.
-Note that you can't copy a key below itself.

 ## USAGE